any-docs/css/content/guides/grid_layout/relationship_with_other_layout_methods/index.md

 In this first example, we use flexbox to lay out a set of boxes.
 We have five child items in our container, and we have given the flex properties values so that they can grow and shrink from a flex-basis of 150 pixels.

-We also set the {{cssxref("flex-wrap")}} property to `wrap`, so that if the space in the container becomes too narrow to maintain the flex basis, items will wrap onto a new row.
+We also set the `flex-wrap` property to `wrap`, so that if the space in the container becomes too narrow to maintain the flex basis, items will wrap onto a new row.

 ```css hidden
 * {